New study of the Crab Nebula hopes to unravel its origin and composition | Universe | Astronomy | NASA

 “Where you see dust in the Crab Nebula is interesting because it is different from other supernova remnants, such as Cassiopeia,” said astronomer Nathan Smith of the University of Arizona’s Steward Observatory.
 “The dust in objects A and 1987A is usually located in the center, but the dust in the Crab Nebula is found in the dense fibers of the outer shell.”

 Martin Laming, co-author of the paper and the U.S. Naval Research Laboratory, said, “Currently, the Webb telescope’s spectroscopic data covers two small regions of the Crab Nebula, so it is important to study more debris and determine any spatial changes.
-“It would be interesting if we could identify other elements such as cobalt or germanium.”
+“It would be interesting if we might identify other elements such as cobalt or germanium.”

 Scientists said that they will continue to study the data collected by the JWST telescope in the future and combine it with other observations to understand the formation process of the Crab Nebula and other celestial objects.